 Individuals are encouraged to plan early and often for goals like homebuying, raising kids, funding education savings accounts, and saving for retirement.
 People rarely anticipate planning for a divorce, yet careful consideration and advice of the associated financial planning implications are critical to ensure those goals can still be achieved in a reimagined post-divorce future.

 With a Chartered Divorce Financial Analyst (CDFA) among the list of credentials represented by our team, we provide specialized divorce financial planning.
-This involves:
+A Chartered Divorce Financial Analyst can help you by:

 - Holistically evaluating the household assets and liabilities to assist in preparing the property division spreadsheet, often referred to as the 90.1 table under Alaska law